colganmusictech/handbook/docs/program-requirements.md

 - Participate in FinFest shows as assigned
 - Attend all monthly Studio Classes
 - Participate in “other activities required (OARs)”
-- Perform End-of-Year Project (grades 9, 10, 11) or Senior Exit Project (12) (see below for details)
+- Complete End-of-Year Project (grades 9, 10, 11) or Senior Exit Project (12) (see below for details)

 **Failure to complete these requirements will result in removal from CFPA Music Technology.**